Hidden Kisses: Plot

 Louis, his brother and mother move into a new house.
 However, he has to transfer schools to be closer to home.
 Louis remains in contact with Laura and reassures her they will see each other at his next boxing match.
 Soon after, Nathan and Laura go to the train station together to pick Louis up for his upcoming boxing match.
 Nathan apologizes to Laura for the kiss.
-She reassures him she is not angry with them.
+She reassures him she is not angry with him.
 Louis arrives and shares a kiss with Nathan.
 A passerby comments on their kiss but Laura tells them how beautiful the boys are together.

 Everyone is present at Louis' boxing match, except for his father.
 Louis decides at the last moment he doesn't want to participate.
 Stéphane talks to him, asking him if he only likes boxing because of his father or because he actually likes it himself.
 Whatever the answer, if he quits it must be with no regrets.
 Louis decides he will box.
 The first round goes poorly with Louis' opponent winning.
 His father then shows up.
 Seeing him gives Louis the encouragement to beat his opponent; however, Louis' father leaves before the match is over.

 After the match Louis sprints to his father's car.
 He tells him his progress is because of his father.
 And asks him to stay and celebrate with the rest of his friends.
 He asks him if he is proud.
 His father remains silent the whole time.
 He drives off before saying anything, leaving an upset Louis behind.
 Stéphane finds Louis and comforts him saying his father needs some more time.
 He tells him everyone is waiting for him to celebrate.